Prophetiae Merlini: Background

 The Prophetiæ is in some ways dependent on the De Excidio et Conquestu Britanniæ of Gildas.
 From Gildas and Nennius Geoffrey took the figure of Ambrosius Aurelianus, who figures in the preface to the prophecies (under a variant name): there is then a confusion made between Ambrosius and Merlin, deliberately done.

 When Geoffrey's Historia was largely translated by Wace into the Roman de Brut, he omitted the material on Merlin's prophecies, though he does profess knowledge of them.
 It was still read in Latin, but was displaced for readers in French, and then English, by other political prophecy.

-This work not only launched Merlin as a character of Arthurian legend: it also created a distinctively English style of political prophecy, called Galfridian, in which animals represent particular political figures.
+This work not only launched Merlin as a character of Arthurian legend: but it also created a distinctively English style of political prophecy, called Galfridian, in which animals represent particular political figures.
 Political prophecy in this style remained popular for at least 400 years.
 It was subversive, and the figure of the prophetic Merlin was strongly identified with it.